 - A signed, completed Clinical Fellowship Plan form.

 - Your clinical supervisor must be a Delaware-licensed Speech/Language Pathologist.

 - Do not begin your Clinical Fellowship until your temporary license is issued.

 If you hold a current license in another jurisdiction, you may apply for a license based on Reciprocity.
-Use the following table to decide what items are required in addition to those in the Requirements for All Applicants section above.
+Submit the following items in addition to those in the Requirements for All Applicants section above.

 Note: If you hold current ASHA certification, apply by ASHA Certification rather than Reciprocity even if you hold a current license in another jurisdiction.